awsdocs/amazon-ec2-user-guide/doc_source/requesting-ebs-volume-modifications.md

 }
 ```

+**Important**
-Modifying volume size has no practical effect until you also extend the volume's file system to make use of the new storage capacity\.
+If you've increased the size of your volume, then you must also extend the volume's partition to make use of the additional storage capacity\.
 For more information, see [Extend a Linux file system after resizing a volume](recognize-expanded-volume-linux.md)\.

 ------